tomhillmeyer/cuetie-pi/README.md

 ### Updates
 Run the same install script again to update to the latest version.
 The installer preserves your `cues.json`, uploaded media, and `.env` configuration.

-## On-Device Splash Screen

-When the device boots, the connected display shows a splash screen with:
-- Cutie Pi logo and optional instance name
-- IP address and port as a QR code and text label
-- Cue list (up to 30 cues)
-- Status messages during USB import
-- Version footer

-The background color of status messages on the splash is `#ff0066` (accent color).

 ## Local Development